aaronnewcomb/Battery-Level-Indicator/README.md

 You can also buy more robust charging circuits that are slightly more expensive and include a low battery indication like this one from Adafruit. https://www.adafruit.com/product/2465

+You could also use this board as a easy way to program 8 pin Attiny's without having to use a breadboard.

 # Programming
 Program the Attiny13 with an Arduino Uno.
 I have labeled the pins on the board with the Uno pins they should be connected to.